top of page

 So, the next spring, the Latin Olympics rolled around and Miss McConnell was as excited and proud as all of us high-schoolers were to have a chariot to enter the chariot races with.

-2 teen boys from the early 70s pulling a Roman style chariot
+2 teenaged boys pulling a chariot

 (also stolen from my 1972 Polaris yearbook!)